Skip to main content

 Directions issued to financial services businesses

-Money Laundering and Weapons Development (Directions) (Iran) (Jersey) Order 2015 (MLWD Iran Order) - not in force
+Money Laundering and Weapons Development (Directions) (Iran) (Jersey) Order 2015

-On 13 January 2012, the MLWD Law came into force.
-The MLWD Law provides the Island with additional safeguards in respect of money laundering, terrorist financing and the development or production of weapons, by introducing powers similar to those contained in Schedule 7 of the Counter-Terrorism Act 2008 (UK legislation).
+On 13 January 2012, the Money Laundering and Weapons Development (Directions) (Jersey) Law 2012 (MLWD Law) came into force.
+The MLWD Law provides the island with additional safeguards against money laundering, terrorist financing and the development or production of weapons, by introducing powers similar to those in Schedule 7 of the Counter-Terrorism Act 2008 (UK legislation).

-• The Minister reasonably believes that there is a risk that there is money laundering or terrorist financing in a country or territory, by the government of a country or territory, or by persons resident, or incorporated in a country or territory, that poses a significant risk to Jersey
+• there is a risk that there is money laundering in a country or territory, by the government of a country or territory, or by persons resident, or incorporated in a country or territory, and that this poses a significant risk to Jersey

-• The Minister reasonably believes that the development or production of weapons in a country or territory, or anything that facilitates such development or production, poses a significant risk to Jersey.
+• the development or production of certain weapons in a country or territory, or their means of delivery, or anything that facilitates such development or production, poses a significant risk to Jersey

-In relation to transactions or business relationships with the government of, or a person connected to, a particular country or territory, a direction can require a relevant person, to:
+In relation to transactions or business relationships with the government of, or a person connected to, a particular country or territory, a direction can require a relevant person to:

-• undertake enhanced due diligence measure
+• undertake enhanced due diligence measures or specific measures

 • provide information and documents

-• limit or cease a business relationship.
+• limit or cease a business relationship

 • Sanctions